 Instantly acquire all the knowledge you need to pass as an expert in the world of management.
 Never again confuse your production matrix with your PEST analysis, your shifting paradigm with your SWOT analysis, or your change catalyst with your final SMART analysis.
 Bask in the admiration of your fellow managers as you pronounce confidently on the merits of the 360-degree performance appraisal, just as long as it doesn’t come round full circle, and hold your own against the most demanding of CEOs, COOs and CFOs.

 Written by experts and offering readers the opportunity to pass off appropriated knowledge as their own, the Bluffer’s Guides provide hard fact masquerading as frivolous observation in one witty, easy read.

 “One of the problems with being a manager is that you’re obliged to make decisions from time to time.”

 “Customer-focused: the realisation that if you don’t give customers what they want, they tend to go away.”

 “Rightsizing is a more positive way of saying ‘downsizing’, itself an improvement on saying ‘making people redundant’.”

-Elizabeth B. Ratcliffe qualified with a doctorate in hydrochemistry in 1997 but, while collecting rainfall samples in a hurricane, decided to switch to a career with a better survival rate.
+Elizabeth B Ratcliffe qualified with a doctorate in hydrochemistry but, while collecting rainfall samples in a hurricane, decided to switch to a career with a better survival rate.
 Her time in management has covered a wide variety of roles and her mission is to hold every possible management title (to prove that bluffing applies effectively to all).